Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Evaluation Framework

 \section{Evaluation Framework}

 This section specifies the evaluation protocol used throughout the paper.
-We first define the evaluation objects and notation, and then present the evaluation metrics of retrieval capability in Section~\ref{subsec:retrieval} and organization capability at the leaf and hierarchy levels in Section~\ref{subsec:organization}.
+We first define the evaluation objects and notation (Section~\ref{subsec:prelim}), then present metrics for retrieval capability (Section~\ref{subsec:retrieval}) and organization capability at the leaf and hierarchy levels (Section~\ref{subsec:organization}).